Advanced Topics

 - Initialized.
 When your JavaScript interpreter encounters a

-variable on the logic and goes on.
+const logic = kea(input)call, not much happens.
+It just stores theinputvariable on the logic and goes on.
 No processing takes place. - Built.
 When a logic is needed, it must first be built.
 This means converting

 an

-, etc. - Mounted.
+inputsuch as{ actions: { ... } }into actual functions onlogic.actionsthat can be called.
+Same for all thereducers,selectors, etc. - Mounted.
 Once a logic is built, it can be mounted.
 This means attaching the

-to Redux, registering all thelisteners
+reducersto Redux, registering all thelisteners, etc.

-If you use Kea outside of React, you have to mount and unmount your logic
+If you use Kea outside of React, you have to mount and unmount your logic manually.

 Read the next section for instructions on how to do so.